Sparse M-estimators in semi-parametric copula models: Regularity conditions for Gaussian copulas

 Note that, with $X_j:=\Phi^{-1}(U_j)$ for every $j$, we have

 The latter upper bound does not depend on $\Sigma$.
 Therefore, we get

 for some constant $M_3$.
 Moreover, for some constants $a\in \Rb$ and $\bbb \in \Rb^{d-1}$ that depend on $\Sigma$ only, we have

-It can be checked that there exist some constants $M_4$ and $M_5$ s.t.
+It can be proved that there exist some constants $M_4$ and $M_5$ s.t.

-where that $\partial_{1} \Phi_{\Sigma}(\xx)$ appears on the r.h.s. of~(\ref{ineg_partial22C}).
-Indeed, the multiplicative factors $t_j$, $j\in \{2,\ldots,d\}$, inside the integral sum in~(\ref{partial_der_11_dimd}) do not prevent the use of the same change of variable trick that had been used in the bivariate case.
-Therefore, after $d-1$ integrations, the $x_1$-function that would remain is the same as for $\partial_{1} \Phi_{\Sigma}(\xx)$, apart a multiplicative factor.
+where $\partial_{1} \Phi_{\Sigma}(\xx)$ appears on the r.h.s. of~(\ref{ineg_partial22C}).
+Indeed, the multiplicative factors $t_j$, $j\in \{2,\ldots,d\}$, inside the integral sum in~(\ref{partial_der_11_dimd}) do not prevent the use of the same change of variable trick that had been used in the bivariate case for the treatment of $T_1$ above.
+Therefore, after $d-1$ integrations, the $x_1$-function that would remain is the same as for $\partial_{1} \Phi_{\Sigma}(\xx)$, apart from a multiplicative factor.
 Since the latter quantity is $O\big(\phi(x_1)\big)$ due to Equation~(\ref{upper_bound_partial1}), this yields